About: History and Quick Facts

 “The most influential art school in the United States”—Columbia University’s Art Critics National Arts Journalism Survey

-Producer of the most Fulbright Scholars over the last decade among all art and design schools
+A top producer of Fulbright Scholars among all art and design schools

 Consistently ranks among the top of 220 fine arts graduate programs—U.S. News and World Report

-Five graduate disciplines (Interior Design, Painting and Drawing, Photography, Sculpture, Visual Communication Design) ranked in the top four
+Six graduate disciplines (Fiber Arts, Painting and Drawing, Photography, Printmaking, Sculpture, Time-Based Media/New Media) ranked in the top five.